Skip to Content

 The Lesser Spotted Eagle (Clanga pomarina) is a medium-sized raptor distinguished by its small head and bill.
 One of its defining characteristics is the plumage: adults exhibit a pronounced two-tone pattern with dark flight feathers sharply contrasting against a paler body.
 This species differs considerably from its relative, the Greater Spotted Eagle, in size and paleness.

-In flight, a keen observer may notice the Lesser Spotted Eagle’s double white underwing pattern, distinguishing from other eagles.
+In flight, a keen observer may notice the Lesser Spotted Eagle’s double white underwing pattern, distinguishing it from other eagles.
 While not directly aided by The Peregrine Fund, the Lesser Spotted Eagle benefits from overarching conservation programs targeting habitat preservation essential for numerous raptor species.

 Indian Spotted Eagle